 For example, you can set your budget for a hotel room with a rate of S$50 already covering hot water, Internet, and breakfast with a free cancellation policy.
 You'll be surprised to see how many best Phuket hotels for singles are even below that number!

 2. Get Initial Picture for the Room and Overall Building

 Surf the Internet to start your hotel search, and grab a clear picture for ones you're targeting.
 Is the standard room wide enough to put your luggage and for you to walk around?
 Are there options to get a view of the city, park, or beach?
-Is the bed size a bit smaller than your body, and is a hairdryer provided?
-Aiyoh, paying less expensive doesn't mean you have to suffer lah when you rest.
+Is the bed size smaller than your body, and is a hairdryer provided?
+Paying less doesn't mean you have to suffer when you rest.
 If the room is not up to your standard, feel free to check other options.

 After evaluating the room, inspect the pictures of the hotel building and gather the information.
 How many floors are there?
 How is the condition of the halls and corridors?
 Are elevators provided if you're bringing quite a lot of bags?

 You can always go a bit further with your research by reading the news about Phuket hotels.
 If you discover a piece of positive press information, that hotel might have charmed their guests and visitors with marvellous service.